rreece/markdown-easy/README.md

 Easy way to compile markdown into documents.

+*NOTE: This is work in progress.
-*NOTE: I have a new motivation to clean up this project.
+I have a new motivation to clean up this project.
 Please let me know if you find it useful.*

 This project is meant to make writing easier and more productive.